SiebeVE/hassio-backup-s3/backup-s3/README.md

 ## Usage
-To sync your HASSIO backup folder with AWS just click START in this add-on.
-It will keep a synced cloud-copy, so any purged backup files will not be kept in your bucket either.
+To copy your latest HASSIO backup with AWS just click START in this add-on.

 You could automate this using Automation: